 There is not a single reason to explore Rishikesh any time of the year.
-Mystical Temples in Rishikesh call for domestic and international travelers here from different parts of the globe.
+Mystical Temples in Rishikesh call for domestic and international travellers here from different parts of the globe.
 Visiting the mystical temples can be one of the reasons to stay for a few days in Rishikesh.
 So, here we have listed 10 sacred and spiritual places to visit in the Holy city and serve your religious purpose.

 List of 10 mystical temples to visit in Rishikesh in 2023